 - Paco Morales, Noor – Spain

 For current and aspiring chefs, cooking enthusiasts and people who are just passionate about food, Chef Alps resembles a kind of Ted Talks for a culinary-minded audience.
-As part of this event, Chef Alps also offers a Market Hall that showcased more than 30 food-related exhibitors this year, such as Deux Frères Gin, Swiss Alpine Honey and Gents Swiss Roots Tonic Water.
+As part of this event, a Market Hall showcased more than 30 food-related exhibitors.
+For example, you could meet with the producers behind Deux Frères Gin, Swiss Alpine Honey and Gents Swiss Roots Tonic Water, and many others.